How to Enable Linux on Windows 11 and 10 (WSL 2)

 Launch Terminal with Administrator Rights on Windows 11

-After that type wsl --install command to enable or install all components required for WSL 2 Linux support along with default Ubuntu distro on your Windows 11 or Windows 10 PC.
+After that type wsl --install command to enable or install all components required for WSL 2 Linux support along with the default Ubuntu distro on your Windows 11 or Windows 10 PC.

 Enable And Install Wsl 2 Components Via Windows Terminal In Windows 11